-The purpose of this Report is to provide background information for the Planning Act public meeting on the proposed amendments to the O.O.P. that are required to implement the following:
+The purpose of this Report is to:

-- 1. A Part II Plan for the Columbus Planning Area; and, - 2.
-Reciprocal amendments to the Part I Plan to ensure appropriate integration with the new Part II Plan for the Columbus Planning Area.
+- 1. Present recommended amendments to the Oshawa Official Plan (the "O.O.P.") that are required to implement the following: - A Part II Plan for the Columbus Planning Area ("Columbus Part II Plan"); and, - Reciprocal amendments to Part I of the O.O.P. to ensure appropriate integration with the new Part II Plan for the Columbus Planning Area. - 2.
+Obtain Council endorsement of the Columbus Community Urban Design Guidelines.